ABOUT THE SERIES

 City of Hearts is a witty, emotionally layered dramedy about dating, friendship, and self-discovery in modern-day Los Angeles.
-Told through the lens of Millennials, the show captures the beautifully chaotic, deeply relatable moments of love and loss, miscommunication and magnetic connection, ghosting and growth.
+Told through the lens of six interconnected twenty-somethings, the show captures the beautifully chaotic, deeply relatable moments of love and loss, miscommunication and magnetic connection, ghosting and growth.
 Whether it's chasing red flags disguised as soulmates, staying up too late overthinking text messages, or unpacking the baggage of your last "almost relationship," City of Hearts invites viewers into the heart of what it means to be young, hopeful, and emotionally messy in the era of modern love.

 THE CONCEPT

-The series doesn’t offer easy answers.
+The series doesn't offer easy answers.
 Instead, it invites the audience to laugh, cringe, and cry alongside its characters as they fumble through sex, situationships, secrets, and self-worth.
-This isn't just a story about falling in love; it's about what it costs to love in a city where everyone wants something real, but no one wants to be the first to admit it.
+This isn't just a story about falling in love; it's about what happens when love asks you to change.

 CREATOR'S MISSION